As voice search becomes more and more popular, it’s essential to make sure your content is optimized for it.

 Now, over to you.

-What voice search optimization strategies are you using?
+What are the strategies you are using?

 Let me know in the comments section below.